BattModels/asimtools/README.md

 your local machine for development and testing purposes.

 ### Installing
+You can install asimtools in a new conda environment using:
 ```
-conda install -n asimtools python=3.9
+conda create -n asimtools python=3.9
 conda activate asimtools

 conda install ase -c conda-forge

+cd path/to/asimtools/root/
-pip install .
+pip install -e .
 ```

-This installs the base package.
+This installs the base package in developer mode so that you do not have to reinstall every time you make changes.

 Individual calculators may need external packages for loading those calculators.
 It is up to the user to make sure those are installed.

 ## Examples
 TODO: A step by step series of examples that tell you how to get a development